-The next screen allows you to specify the port and protocol on which client synchronization requests will be carried out.
+0 The next screen allows you to specify the port and Node Setup protocol on which client synchronization requests will Communication Settings be carried out.
 We'll leave the default values.

-At this point, the client node is ready to install.
+Most installations will be able to use the defaults provided on this screen.
+Do not change these settings unless you know what you are doing.
+Please enter the hostname and the network port which will be used by client nodes to contact this instance of SymmetricDS.
+If a firewall or load balancer is being used, the hostname and port may be different than the hostname and port for this instance.
+HTTP O HTTPS Hostname gwilmer-laptop Network Port 31415 At this point, the client node is ready to install.
 Click the Node Setup "Finish" button.
 Ready to Install A client node is ready to be installed.
 Press Finish to complete the installation of the client.
-Previous Finish After the client node is installed, you will be asked to log Please Login into the console again.
+Previous After the client node is installed, you will be asked to log Please Login into the console again.
 Specify your user id and User Id password and click "Login" Password Node server Login